 Ear Training Courses

-Development of basic ear training skills through performance and dictation.
-Study of melodies, intervals, harmony, and solfege in major keys.
-Study of basic rhythms in the most common meters.
+Students develop basic ear training skills through performance and dictation.
+They study melodies, intervals, harmony, and solfege in major keys, as well as basic rhythms in the most common meters.

-Continuation of ET-111 Ear Training 1.
-Development of basic ear training skills through performance and dictation.
-Study of melodies, intervals, harmony, and solfege in minor keys.
-Continued study of rhythms, meters, conducting patterns, and notation.
+Students further develop basic ear training skills through performance and dictation and study melodies, intervals, harmony, and solfege in minor keys, as well as more advanced rhythms, meters, conducting patterns, and notation.

 Development of ear training skills through performance and dictation.
 Study of melodies, intervals, harmony, and solfege in Lydian, Mixolydian, Dorian, and Phrygian modes, mixed modes, and harmonic and melodic minor.
 Continued study of rhythms, meters, conducting patterns, and notation.